 Share and win

 Share your experience of Narcissus Garden by Yayoi Kusama at our properties for the chance to win great prizes.
 To enter, simply share your photos via Instagram and tag @sydlivmus and include #narcissusgarden.
+Entries are now closed.

 Shop the collection